Freevini/ReCycled/README.md

 # How Circleries works

-Test Circleries with the two provided test cases:
+Test Circleries with the two provided test data sets:

 1. two circular contigs